logantodd/logantodd.github.io/_posts/2025-05-13-krytox-cap-musing.md

 ---
 layout: post
-title: The humble Krytox cap: Musings on work ethic and ownership
+title: "The humble Krytox cap: Musings on work ethic and ownership"
 date: 2025-05-13
 ---